PACO-CPU/minimal-mistakes/_docs/052-eval-gauss.md

 - add.approx with 4 bits neglected, mul.approx not used -> ADD62.png
 - add.approx with 7 bits neglected, mul.approx with 4 bits neglected -> ADD60MUL62.png

-**Note:** The values after MUL and ADD in the image name correspond to the decimal value of the binary neglect masks defined in the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=tab:alutable2)**TODO**: Add link to table in Design Document
+**Note:** The values after MUL and ADD in the image name correspond to the decimal value of the binary neglect masks defined in the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=tab:alutable2).

 ### Results